Hiring BVI watertoys: best places to use them

-If you’re planning your British Virgin Islands (BVI) charter this year, local businesses need you, so don’t forget the watertoys.
-We’ve been talking to our affiliate partner, Scott Hustins, the helpful owner of Island Surf & Sail Ltd about what you need to think about when hiring and using watertoys, as well as his insider recommendations on where to use them across the BVI…
+If you’re planning your British Virgin Islands yacht charter this year, local businesses need you, so don’t forget the watertoys.
+Here’s what you need to think about when hiring and using yacht watertoys, as well as insider recommendations from our partner Last Stop Sports:

 - Double kayaks